FastNetMon ssh shell

 fcli>

-Where you can run any commands in interactive shell session:
+Where you can run any commands in an interactive shell session:

 fcli> show license